justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

 -   Due to issues in one of the underlying frameworks used by Homebridge UI, dates for Cron Trigger may be saved in the wrong format or as the string "null'.
-There is currently a "bug patch" in place that checks the configuration on Homebridge startup and cleans up the values, if needed.
+There is currently a "bug patch" in place that checks the configuration on Homebridge startup and cleans up the problem values, if needed.
 You may see entries in the logs to that effect.
 That behavior is expected.
 Tickets have been opened against the issues and, once they are resolved, the bug patch will be removed.

 ## What if I run into a problem?